Probabilistic exact universal quantum circuits for transforming unitary operations: Conclusions

 \section{Conclusions}

-We have address the problem of designing probabilistic heralded universal quantum protocols that transform $k$ uses of an arbitrary (possibly unknown) $d$-dimensional unitary quantum operation $\map{U_d}$ to exactly implement a single us of some other operation given by $f(\map{U_d})$.
-For the cases where $f$ is a linear supermap, we have provided a SDP algorithm that can be turned to analyse parallel, adaptive, and indefinite causal order protocols. {For the parallel and adaptive case, our algorithm finds the quantum circuit that universally implements the desired transformation with the optimal probability of success for any $k$ and $d$, and for the indefinite causal order the algorithm finds the quantum process that obtains desired transformation with the optimal probability of success for any $k$ and $d$.}
+We have addressed the problem of designing probabilistic heralded universal quantum protocols that transform $k$ uses of an arbitrary (possibly unknown) $d$-dimensional unitary quantum operation $\map{U_d}$ to exactly implement a single use of some other operation given by $f(\map{U_d})$.
+For the cases where $f$ is a linear supermap, we have provided a SDP algorithm that can be used to analyse parallel, adaptive, and indefinite causal order protocols. {For the parallel and adaptive cases, our algorithm finds a quantum circuit that universally implements the desired transformation with the optimal probability of success for any $k$ and $d$.
+For the indefinite causal order case, the algorithm finds a quantum process that obtains the desired transformation with the optimal probability of success for any $k$ and $d$.}

 For the particular case of unitary complex conjugation, \ie, $f(\map{U_d})=\map{U_d^*}$ we have proved that when $k<d-1$ the success probability is necessarily zero, even when indefinite causal order protocols are considered.
 Since a deterministic parallel quantum circuit to transform $k=d-1$ uses of a general unitary operation $\map{U_d}$ { into a single use of its complex conjugation was presented in Ref.\,\cite{miyazaki17}, we can argue that the theoretical possibility of implementing universal exact unitary complex conjugation is completely solved.}